samiux/dompros/README.md

 ### 0x04 LLM

-The configuration can run on any CPU with 16GB RAM.
+The configuration can run on multi-core CPU with 16GB RAM.

 DeepSeek-R1-Distill-Qwen-7B
 ```